HackMort/jdk-workflow/src/content/docs/en/boilerplate.md

 ---
-title: "Accelerate Your Development with the JDK Boilerplate"
+title: "JDK Boilerplate"
-description: "Discover the power of the JDK Boilerplate in streamlining your development process.
-This comprehensive blog post guides you through cloning the repository, installing dependencies, and running the project.
+description: "Take a look at our Boilerplate to speed up our development process.
+This page will guide you through all the steps like: cloning the repository, installing dependencies, and running the project.
 Learn about essential commands, notes, customizations, and components, as well as utilizing Astro and VS Code extensions for enhanced efficiency."
 image:
   {
     src: /images/carl-heyerdahl-KE0nC8-58MQ-unsplash.jpg,